jmeehan16/sstore-doc/source/streamgenerator.rst

 - **-p <port>:** the port that the stream data will be sent to
 - **-m <maxtuples>:** the maximum number of tuples that the streamgenerator will send

-..Note:: The application/benchmark will need to be configured to receive tuples from the streamgenerator, and the benchmark configuration run with the setting "-Dclient.txnrate=-1" in order to receive as many tuples as possible from the stream.
+..
+Note:: The application/benchmark will need to be configured to receive tuples from the streamgenerator, and the benchmark configuration run with the setting "-Dclient.txnrate=-1" in order to receive as many tuples as possible from the stream.

-..Note:: Batch-ids are assigned in the client and should not be pre-assigned by the streamgenerator.
+..
+Note:: Batch-ids are assigned in the client and should not be pre-assigned by the streamgenerator.